FAQ

 • Question: How do I navigate in the Virtual Reality space?

 Answer: Using a Quest VR headset you have 6 degrees of freedom for movement, which includes walking around to view the Aptera from any angle.
-If the physical space you are in is not large enough to walk to a specific location, you can use the right hand Quest controller thumbstick to move the camera around the virtual space.
-The only other controller buttons that are active are the trigger buttons which change the pose of the virtual hands.
+If the physical space you are in is not large enough to walk to a specific location, you can use the right hand Quest controller thumbstick to move the camera the virtual space.
+Some of the VR experiences utilize other controller buttons, triggers, or ray casting which will be apparent when in the VR space.

 • Question: Is the AR version of the Aptera full size?